PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

     Running this script will create a work pool named 'my-k8s-job' with the same configuration as your infrastructure block.

     !!!
 Tip "Serving flows"
-        If you are using a `Process` infrastructure block and a `LocalFilesystem` storage block (or aren't using a infrastructure and storage block at all), you can use [`flow.serve`](/api-ref/prefect/flows/#prefect.flows.Flow.deploy) to create a deployment without needing to specify a work pool name or start a worker.
+        If you are using a `Process` infrastructure block and a `LocalFilesystem` storage block (or aren't using an infrastructure and storage block at all), you can use [`flow.serve`](/api-ref/prefect/flows/#prefect.flows.Flow.deploy) to create a deployment without needing to specify a work pool name or start a worker.

         This is a quick way to create a deployment for a flow and is a great way to manage your deployments if you don't need dynamic infrastructure creation or configuration offered by workers.